gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

 | body | [ConfigurationRequest](#ConfigurationRequest) | yes | Request body |

-Updates the configuration or inserts new records with the given android paths.
+Configure and modify the settings for the rewards program.

 *Returned Response:*